 Freshman Forum

 Section 1.
-The purpose of the Freshman Forum is to provide education, service, and leadership opportunities for freshman at the University of North Alabama and in the local community.
+The purpose of the Freshman Forum is to provide education, service, and leadership opportunities for freshmen at the University of North Alabama and in the local community.

 Section 2.
 The Freshman Forum shall be composed of a number of members determined by the Code of Laws.